arbreshazeqiri/Minesweeper/README.md

+#### University of Prishtina - Faculty of Electrical and Computer Engineering
 ### Design and Analysis of Algorithms - Summer 2023
 # Minesweeper
 A program to play Minesweeper.
 The program takes a Minesweeper board as input and outputs the moves to solve the board.